RasaHQ/rasa/docs/components.rst

 :Description:
     If the training data contains defined synonyms (by using the ``value`` attribute on the entity examples). this component will make sure that detected entity values will be mapped to the same value.
-For example, if your training data contains the following examples:
+There is also an option to fuzzy match the entity to a synonym.
+For example, if your training data contains the following
+    examples:

     .. code-block:: json